unofficial-postmarketos/duranium/README.md

 # How to use

-Build image: `mkosi build --force --debug-workspace`
+Build image: `mkosi build --auto-bump --force --debug-workspace`

 Boot image in qemu: `mkosi vm --console=gui`